Saturday 15 June 2013, 2:00pm

 These films portray a range of personal experiences transformed by events, location, and circumstance.
 Cultural and domestic constraints are exposed via narration as disparate as an interior monologue and a legal document.
 Anecdotes are recounted alongside unrelated scenes, or described obliquely, with unexpected affinities and surprising emphases.

 From the disembodied desire of Abinadi Meza’s Black Box Recorder, to the irreparable relationship implied by a meticulously recited court order in Josh Weissbach’s 106 River Road, there is a pervasive sense of yearning for something impossible.
 In the quietly comedic dissonance between narrator and horse in Luke Moody’s I Felt Myself Going and the emergent internal desires articulated over Andrea Márquez’s surveillance of a neighbour in El balcón, idiosyncratic anecdotes persistently catalogue ‘normality’.
 The quest of Maj Hasager’s protagonist for her own voice within collective history in Decembers – narrating history, and Vera Brunner-Sung’s exploration of Heimat in Der tiefe See/The Deep Sea, investigate political history and cultural geography from personal perspectives.
 The acute disorientation of Ian Nesbitt’s Don presents the effects of being unceremoniously returned to a ‘home’ far from home.
-Finally, the obsessions of a caretaker in David Jacques’ The Irlam House Bequest see history, ideology and location collide with an academic agenda.
+Finally, the obsessions of a caretaker in David Jacques’ The Irlam House Bequest see history, ideology and location collide with an academic agenda. – Esther Harris

 This experimental short was created with archival film footage and computerized text-to-speech processes.
-It is a brief story as told by a machine - a 'black box recorder.'
-The machine makes a series of observations regarding the capture and storage of things, moments, phenomena - and becomes somewhat human in the process.
+It is a brief story as told by a machine – a ‘black box recorder.’
+The machine makes a series of observations regarding the capture and storage of things, moments,

 106 River Road connects the recorded document to the generated artefact, which move together upon a two-way timeline between the literal and the abstract.